splitclover/rewrite-extension/README.md

 ## Overview

 The Rewrite Extension enhances the chat experience in SillyTavern by allowing users to dynamically rewrite, shorten, or expand selected text within messages.
+Works for chat completion, text completion and NovelAI.

 ## Features

 - Custom {{rewrite}} macro that contains the selected text
 - Custom {{targetmessage}} macro that contains the full targeted message
 - Rewrite, shorten, or expand selected text in chat messages
-- Uses customizable chat completion presets for different rewrite operations
+- Convenient undo button
 - Real-time streaming of rewritten text
 - Temporary highlighting of modified text for easy identification
 - Ability to abort ongoing rewrites